trimstray/nginx-admins-handbook/README.md

   }

-  # It's not accessible to the clients.
+  # It's not accessible to the clients:
   location /_get/v1/id {

     internal;